marsdrums/test-tutorial/visual-quality/index.md

 ![](./images/visual-quality_127.png)

+> [!NOTE]
+> This is the same approach used in signal processing for reducing aliasing: upsample -> process -> low-pass filter -> downsample.

 There isn't a built-in option for super-sampling an image process, but you can create one yourself.
 On the CPU, you can upscale a jitter matrix using {jit.matrix} and then filter and downscale it with {cv.jit.resize}, an object available in the "cv.jit" package:

 ![](./images/visual-quality_128.png)